-There will be no documentary proof required if your HRA claim is up to Rupees 3000 per month.
-If the claim amount exceeds the limit of Rupees 3000 per month then you will be mandated to produce certain documents as proof of accommodation payment.
+You will not require any documentary proof if your House Rent Allowance claim is up to Rs.
+3000 per month.
+If the claim amount exceeds, the limit of Rs.
+3000 per month then you have to produce certain documents as proof of rent payment.

-Rental agreement in some cases: If the monthly rental amount exceeds Rupees 15000 per month (Rupees 1,80,000 per annum) then PAN Details of the landlord should be produced mandatorily for claiming the HRA exemption.
+Rental agreement in some cases: If the monthly rent exceeds the amount of Rs.
+15000 per month or Rs.
+1lakh a year, then in that case PAN Details of the landlord must be produced for claiming the House Rent Allowance exemption.

-If an individual pay for a home loan and he/she avails tax benefits for the loan, the individual can still benefit from the HRA allowance provided by the employer.
-This is applicable when the employee owns a property but has rented out that accommodation to someone else while he/she themselves occupy a rented accommodation belonging to someone else.
+If an individual pays interest for a home loan and he/she enjoys tax benefits on the interest of the loan, in that case also an individual can take HRA benefits provided to him/her by his/her employer.
+This is applicable when the employee owns a property, but has rented out that accommodation to someone else while he/she is living in a rented apartment, which belongs to someone else.

-This allows the employee to earn from his own property while benefiting from HRA policy which eventually lessens his/her burden of paying rent for the accommodation he has occupied.
+In such a situation, the employee can earn from his own property while benefiting from HRA policy which eventually lessens his/her burden of paying rent for the house he has occupied.